tomdohnal/blog-posts/Migrating to SSR: part 2.md

 The way Google (and other) crawlers (which are scraping your website to display it in the search results) has *traditionally* worked is following: Visit a website, read the HTML delivered from the server/CDN, save it.
 Problems arised as libraries like React or Vue came into existence.
 As described in [the previous blog post](https://dev.to/tomdohnal/migrating-to-ssr-next-js-part-1-3-what-is-ssr-and-how-it-differs-from-other-approaches-50fa), almost no HTML is received in the first response from the server/CDN.
 It's only after the necessary part of JavaScript gets executed that you can see some meaningful content.
 And that's the root of the SEO problem -- crawlers would only see the one div or a spinner and wouldn't wait for the actual content to show up.
 Therefore, your page wouldn't get properly indexed.

 However, this is no longer the case, at least with the Google crawler.
-Where it might still be *necessary* is when you want to get a nice preview of your page when sharing to Facebook, Twiter etc. But if this would be your only concern, I think *prerendering
+Where it might still be *necessary* is when you want to get a nice preview of your page when sharing to Facebook, Twiter etc. But if this would be your only concern, I think *prerendering* using a tool like [react-snap](https://github.com/stereobooster/react-snap) might be a better solution.
+> You may *still* get some SEO improvements by using SSR even for crawler like G

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzMwNTg4OTYwLC0xMjMzNTM0MTM5LDEzNT
-c5NDY2NDldfQ==
+eyJoaXN0b3J5IjpbLTg5MzYyNzA3NCwtMTIzMzUzNDEzOSwxMz
+U3OTQ2NjQ5XX0=
 -->